SEEING STRENGTH IN DIFFERENCE

 This wounding (due to expectation gaps) is a greater challenge in neurodiverse couples because these couples usually do not have the language or the skills to know how to repair relationship wounds.
 As we work together, you will have the opportunity to review past wounds in a safe non-defensive way together.
 Working this way, you can identify and explore expectations (and the resulting wounds) with hope and compassion, and, in doing so, develop deeper connection and intimacy.

-I am a Neurodiverse Couples Coach.
-I am the proud mother of 2 young men in their early twenties.
-I received a Master's degree in Marriage and Family Therapy from California State University Dominguez Hills and a BFA from New York University.
+I am an Associate Marriage and Family Therapist and a seasoned couples coaching professional, proud mother of 2 young men in their early twenties, with a BFA from New York University and a Master's degree in Marriage and Family Therapy from California State University Dominguez Hills.

 I grew up in a large, close-knit family consisting of 6 sisters and one brother.
 My parents instilled strength, perseverance, and resilience in each of us.
 I learned early on that I had to manage expectations and approach situations open-mindedly and positively.
 Positive and affirming language, humor, and gratefulness have always been how I live my life.